 - 3310 General Science.
 (3-2) A laboratory course designed to acquaint the student with the fundamentals of chemistry and earth space science.
 Non-creditable for science majors.
 A required course for Elementary EC-4 Generalist certification, grades 4-8 Science certification, and grades 4-8 Mathematics/Science certification.
-Prerequisite: PHYS 1310, 1320 and 1110 or PHYS 1410, 1420.
-A grade of "C" or higher is required in all prerequisite courses. - 3320 General Science.
+Prerequisites: PHYS 1310, 1320, and 1110 or PHYS 1410, 1420 completed with a grade of "C" or higher. - 3320 General Science.
 (3-2) A laboratory course designed to acquaint the student with the fundamentals of biological science.
 Non-creditable for science majors.
 A required course for Elementary EC-4 Generalist certification, grades 4-8 Science certification, grades 4-8 Mathematics/Science certification.
-Prerequisite: BIO 1320 or 1421 or 1430 or 1431.
-A grade of "C" or higher is required in the prerequisite course.
+Prerequisite: BIO 1320, 1421, 1430, or 1431 completed with a grade of "C" or higher.